 Falsehoods belong to that category of utterances that “are no essential part of any exposition of ideas, and are of such slight social value as a step to truth that any benefit that may be derived from them is clearly outweighed by the social interest in order and morality.”
 Chaplinsky v.
 New Hampshire, 315 U.S. 568, 572,62 S.Ct.
 766, 86 L.Ed.
 1031 (1942).

 Further, “[f]alse statements of fact are particularly valueless; they interfere with the truth seeking function of the marketplace of ideas, and they cause damage to an individual’s reputation that cannot easily be repaired by counter speech, however persuasive or effective.”
 Hustler Magazine v.
 Falwell, 485 U.S. 46, 51, 108 S.Ct.
 876,99 L.Ed.2d 41 (1988). (emphasis mine)

-See some examples of how Acting on False/Fake “News” Can Land You in Prison
+See some examples of how Acting on False/Fake “News” Can Land You in Prison.
+Don’t do it.

 Follow some of the Sandy Hook Families’ defamation court cases here.